Wilderness Journal Issue #020

 From the corridors of power, to the front page of the paper, to the streets of your town, we use every available platform to give nature a voice at the negotiating table.

 We have campaign centres in every state capital, plus Launceston and Newcastle.
 From these centres, our dedicated volunteers and skilled staff coordinate campaigns and unite local groups.
-Across Australia, our community organising program, Movement For Life, is training tomorrow’s environmental leaders.
+Across Australia, we're training volunteers within our network of local community groups to be tomorrow’s environmental leaders.

 Right now, everything is at stake: our clean air and water, the fertile soils that grow our food, global security, our great cities.
 All the good stuff.
 To win, we need you.